cmarmo/python4phd/README.md

   - [Python](https://www.python.org/): Introduction
   - How to install and update Python with [Anaconda/Miniconda](https://www.anaconda.com/)
   - Managing environments with [conda](https://conda.io/)
+  - Variable types in Python: Jupyter notebooks
+  - Why do we need additional modules?

 Lunch Break

 #### 2PM - 4PM

-  - Variable types in Python: why do we need additional modules?
   - Numpy, Scipy, Pandas
   - From scripting to modular coding , with examples